What is Ativan?

 - Step-down error: How many times the subject attempts to return to the SFZ.

-- Step-down latency: Period of time that the subject remains in the SFZ in order to avoid an electronic shock.
+- Step-down latency: The period of time the subject remains in the SFZ to avoid an electronic shock.

 - Total time spent in the SZ

-Results from the first day of the Avoidance test indicated a significant decrease in total time spent in the SZ, as well as a decrease in the step-down latency and step-down error seen in the Ativan group when compared to the control group.
-Similar results were recorded for step-down latency on day eight; however an increase in total time spent in the SZ and step-down error was observed.
+Results from the first day of the Avoidance test indicated a significant decrease in total time spent in the SZ and a decrease in the step-down latency and step-down error seen in the Ativan group compared to the control group.
+Similar results were recorded for step-down latency on day eight; however, an increase in total time spent in the SZ and step-down error was observed.

-During evaluation of the Open Field Test, the researchers reported that the Ativan group spent more time in the central square, crossed more squares and had a decrease in freezing time when compared to the control group.
+During the Open Field Test evaluation, the researchers reported that the Ativan group spent more time in the central square, crossed more squares, and had a decrease in freezing time compared to the control group.